emorvant/emorvant.github.io/index.md

 Since July 2015, I am in charge of the 2nd year of BSc in Computer Science.\
 Since July 2024, I am also in charge of the 1st> year of BSc in Computer Science. \

-- L1 Info - Programmation fonctionnelle - Ocaml<br />
+- L1 Info - Programmation fonctionnelle - Ocaml
-- L2 Info - Systèmes d'exploitation<br />
+- L2 Info - Systèmes d'exploitation
 - L2 Info - Programmation impérative - C (classique et spécifique alternants)